Ziqiang-IRCN/ESN-Continuous-blood-pressure-data/README.md

 # ESN-Continuous-blood-pressure-data
-The source codes for the paper "An ESN-based Method for Identity Recognition with Continuous Blood Pressure Data"
+The source codes for the paper ["An ESN-based Method for Identity Recognition with Continuous Blood Pressure Data"](https://link.springer.com/chapter/10.1007/978-3-031-44216-2_2).

 ## Preparation
 1. Create an empty file named "data" in the file "CBP-demonstration"